 Exploiting the CVE-2022-21449 vulnerability is trivial!

-An ECDSA signature is a pair of integers (r,s), both between 1 and n-1 where n is a large prime (256 bits or more) that is part of the algorithm’s public parameters.
+An ECDSA signature is a pair of integers (r,s), both between 1 and n-1, where n is a large prime (256 bits or more) that is part of the algorithm’s public parameters.
 Such a signature (r,s) is generated using the signer’s private key and the hash H(m) of the message m that is to be signed.
-Now, the security of ECDSA is based on the assumption that the so-called Elliptic Curve Discrete Logarithm Problem is computationally intractable, and on the assumption that the hash function H is cryptographically secure (that is, collision resistant and pre-image resistant).
+Now, the security of ECDSA is based on the assumptions that the so-called Elliptic Curve Discrete Logarithm Problem is computationally intractable, and that the hash function H is cryptographically secure (that is, collision resistant and pre-image resistant).
 Under these assumptions, an ECDSA signature (r,s) on a message m passes the validation algorithm only if the signer’s private key was used in the signing process.
 This property is exactly what makes a signature algorithm suitable for authentication purposes.

 This way, a signature forgery or authentication bypass is trivial to implement.
 As a Proof of Concept, security researcher Khaled Nassar published an example involving a vulnerable client that accepts an invalid signature from a malicious TLS server, thereby allowing for a TLS handshake.

 How Did This Happen?

 As indicated in Neil Madden’s excellent initial article, this implementation flaw got introduced when rewriting the ECDSA code from native C++ code to Java for the Java 15 release.
 That this bug went undetected suggests that insufficient testing and oversight of the code was applied.